Backdoor Roth IRA Contributions: A Way to Catch Up on Retirement Savings

 Take, for example, a married couple in their 40s who file jointly.
 Both employed, they have maxed out their 401(k) contributions, but neither of them owns an IRA because their MAGI has precluded them from making deductible IRA contributions, as well as Roth IRA contributions.
 Because they didn’t start saving for retirement as early as they should have, they need to find a way to catch up on their savings.
 What can they do?

-They can each make a $6,000 (for 2019 and 2020) nondeductible IRA contribution and immediately convert it, tax free, to a Roth IRA.
+They can each make a $6,000 ($7,000 for those over 50) for 2021 nondeductible IRA contribution and immediately convert it, tax free, to a Roth IRA.
 Hypothetically, if each of them contributes $6,000 annually with this backdoor strategy, with a conservative rate of return of 5 percent, over 20 years they each could potentially accumulate $208,316.

 The Right Individuals for This Strategy